-Vegan Taco Bowls are like a giant taco salad but minus the lettuce and loaded with even more of your favorite fixings!
-Versatile, nutritious, and full of so many delicious flavors and textures.
+Vegan Taco Bowls are like a big taco salad but minus the lettuce and loaded with even more of your favorite taco fixings!
+These heathy bowl are versatile, nutritious, and full of so many delicious flavors and textures.

 Depending on your choice of vegan meat, this recipe can be gluten-free, soy-free, and/or oil-free (WFPB).

-Everyone loves tacos.
+Everyone loves tacos, right?
 And everyone loves grain bowls.
-So you can probably imagine how amazing these taco bowls are!
-This is the kind of dinner I can eat over and over and over again and be perfectly happy.
+So you can imagine how amazing vegan taco bowls are!

 Each bite is the very definition of "party in your mouth."
 It's bursting with sweet corn, creamy avocado, fresh and bright cilantro, hearty black beans and rice, briney olives, and piquant salsa.